 In the United States, the IB program is similar to the College Board’s Advanced Placement program with its series of qualifying courses followed by nationally normed examinations and college-credit recognition.
 SFAI participates in the diploma program of the IB, a comprehensive curriculum taught in participating secondary schools to students bound for U.S. and international universities.

 SFAI will award credit for IB Higher Level examinations with a minimum score of five (5) if the subject matter of the IB course is relevant to the SFAI BA/BFA curriculum.
 Credit is awarded on a course-by-course basis for a maximum of thirty semester units, with no more than six semester units to be awarded from any one subject-matter group.

 International Student Visa Requirements

 It is strongly recommended that students begin the visa application process as early as possible.

-For details on the required materials for the visa process, please see the Student Visas section of our website.
+For details on the required materials for the visa process, please see the International Students section of our website.

 If you have questions regarding this process, contact the Global Programs Office.